mongodb/docs/source/includes/prerequisite-for-adding-existing-deployment-to-automation.rst

 .. example::

-   If the |mms| group has :doc:`Username/Password
+   If the |mms| project has :doc:`Username/Password
    </tutorial/enable-mongodbcr-authentication-for-group>` mechanism
-   selected for its authentication settings, add the group's |mms|
+   selected for its authentication settings, add the project's |mms|
    Automation Agents User ``mms-automation`` to the ``admin`` database in the MongoDB deployment to import.